vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 The content of the repository is exactly the content of your website.
 This way it hosts your static HTML files created by the Wyam build.

-You don't even have to hide it in a private repository, as all the content of the repository is meant to be displayed to the internet
+You don't even have to hide it in a private repository, as all the content of the repository is meant to be displayed to the internet.
+Well, just have a look on mine :) [vmikeska.github.io](https://github.com/vmikeska/vmikeska.github.io).

-look to my repo

 [Getting Started with GitHub Pages](https://guides.github.com/features/pages/)